erickdcohen/dsa_practice/README.md

 ## General Tips

 - Take your time to read the question.
 Comment your code as you go.
-- Think about edge cases, ask the interviewer what the contraints are which can give you hints to the solution and think about edge cases
+- Think about edge cases, ask the interviewer what the contraints are which can give you hints to the solution.
+Boring edge cases like Nulls, empty strings, single elements, and other interesting edge cases like all punctuation, sorted strings, all duplicates.
 - If you are stuck, it's ok to discuss the naive/brute force way to think about it to start.
+- For big-O, pay careful attention to what the variables are and represent.
+O(n) if n is area of a surface or O(n^2) if n is the length of a square